 Sure.
 Hormone levels that drop over time could provide an explanation.
 Also, we could say that creatinine levels are affected by meat consumption and kidney health.

-Although this may not be enough to make much of an impression at first, note that the women who only followed a diet lost about 2% of their total muscle mass, while exercise prevented this in the other group.
+Although this may not be enough to make much of an impression at first, note that the women who only followed the diet lost about 2% of their total muscle mass, while exercise prevented this in the other group.

 Do we start and see the connection?

-MUSCLE MASS EQUALS CARDIOPULMONARY HEALTH
+MUSCLE MASS EQUALS CARDIOVASCULAR FITNESS

 Let's move on to a recent study which analysed data from another one, from 2013.